Guided Tours of Ireland's Hidden Gems 2022

-Big Houses in Ireland range from state owned and managed properties like Castletown House and Emo Court to private properties such as Beaulieu and Bantry which have remained in the same family till this day.
-Unfortunately they have had a chequered history, down through the years, with a large number of them actually having been torn down and burned during the ‘troubles’.
-As they signified a connection to England which was not at all popular at the time as many of them had been built on huge tracts of land granted to English noblity in return for military service.
-Known as West Brits the families that occupied them often intermarried and became more Irish than the Irish themselves despite their English heritage.
+Big Houses in Ireland range from state owned and managed properties like Castletown House and Emo Court to private properties such as Beaulieu and Bantry which have remained in the same family until the present day.
+Unfortunately, they have had a chequered history, down through the years, with a large number of them actually having been torn down and burned during the ‘troubles’.
+As they signified a connection to England which was not popular at the time, as many of them had been built on huge tracts of land granted to English noblity in return for military service to the crown.
+Known as West Brits, the families that occupied them often intermarried and became more Irish than the Irish themselves, despite their English heritage.
 Many of these grand houses and vast estates have since ‘vanished’ having been built at a time when labour was cheap and plentiful, which is obviously no longer the case with many of them struggling to remain open, never mind maintained....

 To get a flavour of what owning one of these properties entails please watch the following video....

 The 10 Best Big House in Ireland are...

 1 Aras an Uachtarain official residence of the President of Ireland, open to the public on saturdays on a first come first served basis ticket allocation from the Pheonix Park Centre next door.

 2 Bantry House beautiful family owned house on the shores of Bantry Bay in West Cork with the most magnificent diningroom you will see anywhere in the world.